jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The same UTC time converted with US-Pacific (America/Los_Angeles) will lookup an offset of -07:00 due to daylight savings time, and convert to "Thursday October 15, 11:00 PM".

-I purposely described this as a conversion.
-It is the same as a computer storing a one byte binary value as 00000110 and converting it to 6 for people to read.
+I purposely described this as an display conversion.
+It is the same as a computer storing a one byte binary value as 00000110 and converting it to display as the number 6 for people to read.
+The underlying value did not convert, only the display.

 The key point to UTC time is that it is the *same time value no matter the Wall-Clock conversion.*  People in Mumbai are enjoying lunch while people in San Francisco are enjoying their late night, at UTC time 1602828000000.